FINANCE

 Check out these best practices for financial planning when you have a little one on the way.

-Bear in mind that when baby comes, your regular expenses may shift.
-For example, you might not be going out as much, which could save you money.
-Or you might decide to temporarily cancel your gym membership as you spend more time at home bonding with your child.
-Look at your monthly expenses to get an idea of which costs you might be able to eliminate or at least scale back.
-You can even download an app that tracks your money to help you budget consistently and identify unused subscriptions.
+Try to avoid unnecessary purchases, especially if they require piling on more debt.
+Look at your monthly expenses to get an idea of which costs you might be able to eliminate or scale back.
+You can even download an app that tracks your money to help you budget consistently and identify waste.

 Build Your Savings